 Most students who grew up in this pueblo could not finish high school.
 Instead, they had to leave school at a young age to help on the family farm or work full-time to provide basic necessities for their families.
 Yet, we were all eager students, excited to learn together about birthing babies, pulling teeth, treating diarrhea and worms, and resetting a dislocated shoulder.

 Our classroom instructors were two brothers, one a dentist and the other a doctor who had grown up in the town.
-The classroom content revolved around the rural medicine gold standard guidebook, "Where There Are No Doctors."
+The classroom content revolved around the rural medicine gold standard guidebook, "Where There Is No Doctor."
 The Hesperian Foundation has since posted a PDF of this guide in over a dozen languages on their website so people working in rural communities can access this valuable content for free.

 Throughout their lessons, the instructors referenced essential messages in the book.
 Firstly, as health promotores, we were not to talk down to the people we served.
 We were to consider their passed-down and common-sense knowledge about their own health and lives.
 Here is one of the many drawings in the book that conveys the importance of information sharing and promoting self-reliance.